WFU-HPC/OOD-ClassProfiles/README.md

 sudo systemctl restart htcacheclean
 ```

-Restart your local PUN to finalize the changes.
+Lastly, restart your local PUN to finalize the changes.

 ## Creating the Profile

 The profile configuration consists of 3 files, located in the `ood101` directory.
+A description of each file is included below.

-#### `profile-ood101.yml`
+### File 1: `profile-ood101.yml`

 This file defines the look and feel of the new portal.
 For host-based profiles, the profile must be named the same as the domain (`ood101.school.edu`).
 Determine what apps you want to include, the layout, name, etc. This is also where we include the HTML widget described in the next section.